magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-33516-magento-patch-edit-bundled-product-requisition-list-error.md

 ---
-title: "MDVA-33516 Magento patch: edit bundled product Requisition List error"
+title: "MDVA-33516 patch: edit bundled product Requisition List error"
-labels: 2.3.0,2.3.1,2.3.2,2.3.2-p2,2.3.3,2.3.4,2.3.4-p2,2.3.5-p1,2.3.5-p2,QPT 1.0.14,Magento Commerce Cloud,bundle options,error,support tools
+labels: 2.3.0,2.3.1,2.3.2,2.3.2-p2,2.3.3,2.3.4,2.3.4-p2,2.3.5-p1,2.3.5-p2,QPT 1.0.14,Magento Commerce Cloud,bundle options,error,support tools,Adobe Commerce,cloud infrastructure,on-premises,quality patches for Adobe Commerce,Magento Open Source
 ---

-The MDVA-33516 Magento patch fixes the issue where when editing the bundle product type from the Requisition List, you are redirected to a requisition list item error page.
+The MDVA-33516 patch fixes the issue where when editing the bundle product type from the Requisition List, you are redirected to a requisition list item error page.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.14 is installed.
-Please note that the issue is scheduled to be fixed in Magento 2.4.3.
+Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.3.

 ## Affected products and versions

- **The patch is created for Magento version:**
+**The patch is created for Adobe Commerce version:**

-Magento Commerce Cloud 2.3.4.
+Adobe Commerce on cloud infrastructure 2.3.4

- **Compatible with Magento versions:**
+**Compatible with Adobe Commerce versions:**

-Magento Commerce Cloud 2.3.0-2.3.5-p2.
+Adobe Commerce on cloud infrastructure 2.3.0 - 2.3.5-p2

 >![info]
 >